-Option 2: LVN to Non-Degree Nurse (45 Quarter Unit option)
+LVN to Non-Degree Nurse (45 Quarter Unit option)

-Prior to admission, an LVN applicant will meet with the DON who provides objective counseling for the 45 unit option.
+Prior to admission, an LVN applicant will meet with the DON who provides objective counseling for the 45-unit option.
 Persons interested in this curriculum option are advised that a degree will not be granted, a certificate will not be given, and the student will not be a graduate of the ADN nursing program.
 A transcript which documents the required courses completed for RN licensure will be available.
 Completion of this option may not be recognized for RN licensure outside of California.

-Each candidate will be assessed individually including review of LVN transcripts and other Advanced Placement Criteria by the DON and Admissions Committee.
+Each candidate will be assessed individually including review of LVN transcripts and other Advanced Placement Criteria by the DON.

-Students who have chosen the 45 unit LVN Option 2 must have a current unencumbered LVN license in the State of California and must have successfully completed the required coursework with a minimum grade of C. IV Certification is recommended.
+Students who have chosen the 45-unit LVN option must have a current unencumbered LVN license in the State of California and must have successfully completed the required coursework with a minimum grade of C. IV Certification is required.

-Option 2 A CC LVN 45 Unit RN Curriculum Guide Credits General Education General Education within Area of Study Area of Study
+ACC LVN 45 Unit RN Curriculum Guide Credits General Education General Education within Area of Study Area of Study

-10 Week Quarters
+10 \ Week Quart ,

-Terr n 1
+Term 1

 PHYS111 Human Physiology with Lab 4 X

-Terr m 2
+Term 2

 MICR112 General Microbiology with Lab 4 X

-Terr m 3
+Term 3

-PHARM113 Pharmacology 4 Х
+PHARM113 Pharmacology 4 X

-Terr m 4
+Term 4

-NURS116 Behavioral Health Nursing 4 Х
+NURS116 Behavioral Health Nursing 4 X

-NURS116C Behavioral Health Nursing Lab/Clinical 4 Х
+NURS116C Behavioral Health Nursing Lab/Clinical 4 X

+Term 5

+NURS115 Intermediate Medical/Surgical Nursing 4 X

+NURS115C Intermediate Medical/Surgical Nursing Clinical 4 Х

-Terr m 7 1
+Term 7

 NURS117 Advanced Medical/Surgical Nursing 4 Х

 NURS117C Advanced Medical/Surgical Nursing Lab/Clinical 4 Х

-Terr m 8
+Term 8 1

 NURS118 Advanced Medical/Surgical Nursing II Leadership 4 Х

-NURS118C Advanced Medical/Surgical Nursing II Lab/Clinical 4 х
+NURS118C Advanced Medical/Surgical Nursing II Lab/Clinical 4 Х

+NURS102 Professional Communication & Role Transition Advanced Seminar 2 Х

-To tal Program Quarter Credits 36
+Total Program Quarter Credits 46